 Rhetoric that spawns class warfare may feel cathartic, but it doesn’t help anyone.
 I’m concerned that it makes the less fortunate more resentful, and also causes those most capable of creating jobs to pull back.
 So I was surprised at the tone of a recent Star Ledger editorial that suggested that “filthy rich” people deserve to be maligned by the President and others.
-In contrast, Mayor Bloomberg, a dedicated public servant, had this to say about about President Obama’s rhetoric:
+In contrast, Mayor Bloomberg, a dedicated public servant, had this to say about President Obama’s rhetoric:

-“I feel very strongly we should not be — success should not be frowned on, and I have lots of friends, wealthy people, made a lot of money, were big Obama supporters, gave him money, raised money for him, who are not happy now.
+“I feel very strongly that success should not be frowned on, and I have lots of friends, wealthy people, made a lot of money, were big Obama supporters, gave him money, raised money for him, who are not happy now.
 They all say the same thing: ‘I knew I was going to have to pay more taxes.
-Somebody’s got to do it, and I’ve got the money,’ ” he said. ” ‘But I didn’t expect to be vilified.”
+Somebody’s got to do it, and I’ve got the money,’ ” he said.
+“But I didn’t expect to be vilified.”

-It doesn’t help to oversimplify the two intertwined economic challenges of our time – preventing a European style debt crisis here, and addressing structural unemployment issues.
+It doesn’t help to oversimplify the two intertwined economic challenges of our time preventing a European style debt crisis here and addressing structural unemployment issues.
 The fear of the former contributes to the jobs problem as executives worry about fiscal headwinds beyond their control causing the economy to slow.

 Job creation is a complex issue.
 As the Ledger’s management well knows, you don’t hire more people unless you are confident that more customers will buy your product.
 The Ledger isn’t exactly leading by example here.
 Newspaper sales are down, so Ledger management has cut its workforce.
 Should other companies with similar concerns be held to a higher standard than that to which the Ledger holds itself?